+Figure D-3337

-Figure D-37 Vulnerability to Displacement - Santa Barbara County
+Vulnerability to Displacement - Santa Barbara County

-Figure D-38 shows areas in Carpinteria that have been identified as vulnerable to displacement by the UC Berkeley Urban Displacement Project.
+Figure D-3438 shows areas in Carpinteria that have been identified as vulnerable to displacement by the UC Berkeley Urban Displacement Project.
 As seen in this map, the southwestern portion of the city is considered to be a sensitive community vulnerable to displacement.
 Environmental factors such as flood risk and risks associated with sea level rise may make this area more vulnerable to displacement.
-Additionally, this Census tract includes the area within the city where short-term rentals area allowed under the city's Short-Term Rental Ordinance which has the potential to displace residents.
-The City's Short-Term Rental Ordinance, however, controls the number of short-term rentals allowed in the city to reduce the number of long-term rental properties that are converted into short-term rental properties.
+Additionally, this Census tract includes the area within the Citycity where short-term rentals area allowed under the City's Short-Term Rental Ordinance, however, controls the number of short-term rentals allowed in the city to reduce the number of long-term rental properties that are converted into short-term rental properties.
 Given the high price of housing, disinvestment has not been and is not expected to be a factor causing displacement in Carpinteria.